sboesebeck/morphium/spring-boot-morphium/README.md

 </dependency>
 ```

-In the Morphium reactor, `${project.version}` currently resolves to `6.3.2-SNAPSHOT`.
+The Morphium reactor's `${project.version}` is currently 6.3.2-SNAPSHOT.
+This module
-This module follows Morphium's regular release versioning -- there is no independent
+follows Morphium's regular release versioning -- there is no independent
 version to pin beyond the reactor version.

 > **Note:** Until published to Maven Central, build the reactor locally: